Raiders of the Lost Ark: Archaeology

 Jones has been criticized as a poor portrayal of an archaeologist and that his actions amount to theft.
 Archaeologist Winifred Creamer described Jones as the "worst thing to happen to archaeology" as he "walks a fine line between what's an archaeologist and what's a professional looter".
 Kevin McGeough wrote that the archetypal film archaeologist in older films was never the hero, but often a subject to be saved or conquered by the actual hero.
 Jones is imbued with the self-reliance and physical competence of the traditional hero, but with an intelligence that is recognized and celebrated, setting him apart from older heroes.
 Even so, Jones is hunting the Ark, in part, for personal glory attached to its recovery.
-When given the opportunity to destroy it to prevent its misuse, Belloq calls his bluff and Jones backs down.
+When given the opportunity to destroy it to prevent its misuse, Belloq calls his bluff, and Jones backs down.
 Belloq suggests he is a skewed reflection of Jones, and only a small change would turn Jones into Belloq.

-In her argument that the film is about colonialism, Tatiana Prorokova identified Jones and the Nazis as all-Caucasian males invading foreign lands, belonging to people of color, to steal a local treasure for their own personal benefit.
-In dismissing the supernatural aspects of the Ark, Jones also dismisses its cultural significance, rendering it a prize to be collected for his sake.
-As the hero, Jones represents the United States' unfettered right to protect the Ark from others.
-Jones' famous quote of "It belongs in a museum!" could be seen as troubling from a decolonization perspective as he attempts to steal the golden idol of the Hovitos and steals the Ark from the proper authorities.
-Although according to Lucas the character of Indiana is named after his childhood dog, Prorokova insists that the hero is named for the U.S. state of Indiana, a state named after wars against Native Americans by colonizers.
-Raiders is set at a time when much of the world lived under colonial rule, and the film presents the non-white characters either as subjugated by the Nazis and reliant on a white American for aid or as collaborating with the Nazis.
+Several scholars have interpreted Raiders of the Lost Ark through the lens of colonialism.
+Drawing on earlier work by Ella Shohat, Nigel Morris, and others, Tatiana Prorokova argues that Indiana Jones occupies the role of a white Western colonizer whose archaeological expeditions involve removing culturally significant artifacts from non-Western societies for preservation in Western institutions.
+She argues that Jones' dismissal of the Ark's supernatural significance reduces it to an object suitable for Western museum collections, while his insistence that "it belongs in a museum" can be viewed from a decolonial perspective as reflecting the removal of cultural artifacts from their place of origin.
+Prorokova further argues that the film presents non-white populations as dependent upon or subordinate to Western protagonists while positioning Jones as the legitimate protector of the Ark.
+Prorokova, drawing on Morris, concludes that Jones represents the United States' assumed right to act as protector of the Ark.